elwayman02/weevil-news/content/mix-a-lot-of-spices-at-lemoyne-fried-chicken.md

 toys.

 I just want 'em real thick and juicy, so if you find a couple juicy bottoms Mortimer's in trouble.
-I will literally beg you for a pieces, especially if there a nice crispy bubble in the skin.
+I will literally beg you for a piece, especially if there's a nice crispy bubble in the skin.
 Sometimes, I look at round rocks and think I see juicy bottoms just knocking around the ground, but you can have those fake mirages, because I keep to the real, flowing juices of Lemoyne Chicken Company.